EspañolOn Call 24/7 215-752-5282 Email Me

 PA Self Defense Lawyer

-Under PA self defense laws, you can act in self defense if you believe the following:
+Clients often ask me: Is there a self defense law in PA?
+Under PA self defence laws, you can act in self defense if you believe the following:

 Furthermore, self defense is considered a justification defense because the accused is considered “justified” in defending themselves against another person’s illegal use of physical force.